LA Rams QB Matthew Stafford in concussion protocol

 AP Sports Writer

 THOUSAND OAKS, Calif.
-(AP) — Los Angeles Rams quarterback Matthew Stafford is in the concussion protocol, coach Sean McVay says.
+(AP) — Los Angeles Rams quarterback Matthew Stafford is in the concussion protocol, and coach Sean McVay is uncertain whether the Super Bowl winner will be ready to play Sunday against Arizona.

-The Super Bowl-winning quarterback entered the protocol Tuesday afternoon after consultation with the Rams’ medical staff, the team confirmed Wednesday.
-The Rams believe Stafford’s condition resulted from action in last Sunday’s 16-13 loss at Tampa Bay.
+Stafford entered the protocol Tuesday afternoon after consultation with the Rams’ medical staff, the team announced Wednesday.
+The Rams believe Stafford’s condition resulted from action in last Sunday’s 16-13 loss at Tampa Bay, and the team decided to put him in the protocol after the usual weekly round of postgame health evaluations.

+“Nobody wants to be out there more than Matthew Stafford,” McVay said.
+“Nobody is a greater competitor, tougher, that I’ve ever been around.
+However, it was in terms of some of the questions that were asked (to Stafford after the game) in terms of getting to this point.”

+Stafford has been one of the NFL’s most durable quarterbacks for most of his professional career, but he has been sacked 28 times this season — just two fewer than in all 17 games last season — while playing behind a mostly terrible offensive line that has used eight different starting combinations in eight weeks of action.
+Stafford was sacked four times last weekend by the Buccaneers, who were credited with eight quarterback hits.

-McVay said the Rams (3-5) haven’t determined whether Stafford can play Sunday against the Arizona Cardinals.
-John Wolford, a Rams backup since 2019, is likely to start if Stafford can’t go.
+John Wolford, a Rams backup since 2019, is likely to start against the Cardinals at SoFi Stadium if Stafford can’t go.

+“(We’re) still anticipating and having the optimistic approach that there’s a possibility that (Stafford) will be ready to go,” McVay said.
+“John has been our backup, but the reality is we’ll take it a day at a time.”

-Stafford hasn’t yet missed any of his first 29 games with the Rams.
+Stafford hasn’t yet missed any of his first 29 games with the Rams, including four playoff contests last year.
 After leading Los Angeles to a championship in his first season, he has passed for 1,928 yards and eight touchdowns with eight interceptions this season while completing a career-high 68.4% of his throws.

+“You put the priority where it’s about the person first,” McVay said.
+“This is so important, but when you think about it in the big picture, it’s a temporary moment in time.
+He’s got a beautiful family, wife, four daughters, there’s a lot of other responsibilities that these guys have.”

+Wolford has been on the Rams’ roster for four seasons, and he has served as the top backup to Jared Goff and to Stafford during the past three years.
+Wolford made his NFL debut by starting the final regular-season game of the 2020 season when Goff was sidelined by a broken thumb, and he led the Rams to an 18-7 victory.

 AP NFL: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL